Pugduddly/drgv-bot/README.md

-# drgv-bot
+# moneybot
-DRGV multi-purpose discord bot
+money bot for discord